Moldovan-Paul/Movie-Rental-Service/README.md

 11. **List all rentals** - prints all active rentals within the local repository to the console
 12. **Search for movie** - given a string, performs a search and prints to the console all movies containing said string within their title
 13. **Search for client** - given a string, performs a search and prints to the console all clients containing said string within their name
-14. **List most rented movies** - prints all movies ordered descending based on number of days rented to the console
+14. **List most rented movies** - prints all movies in descending order based on number of days rented to the console
-15. **List most active clients** - prints all clients ordered descending based on total rented time to the console
+15. **List most active clients** - prints all clients in descending order based on total rented time to the console
-16. **List all late rentals** - prints all active rental entities that have a due date that has passed, sorted descending by amount of time since their due date
+16. **List all late rentals** - prints all active rental entities that have a due date that has passed, in descending order by amount of time since their due date
 17. **Undo last operation** - undo functionality for data altering operations
 18. **Redo last operation** - redo functionality for data altering operations
 19. **Exit** - closes the application